yvesdb/jekyll-now/_drafts/2020-10-12-Build-your-own-LoRa-GPS-Tracker.md

 ---
 published: false
 ---
-## Creating a LoRa GPS-tracker
+## Quick recipe for creating a LoRa GPS-tracker

-This article describes how to create your own GPS tracker using Pycom LoPy microcontrollers.
-You will also learn how to create your own single-channel LoRa Nano Gateway.
+This article describes how I created my own GPS tracker using Pycom LoPy microcontrollers.
+I also learn how to create your own single-channel LoRa Nano Gateway.

 Guided details and explanations are also available from my session recorded at the IBM Developer Europe Crowdcast channel: <https://www.crowdcast.io/e/build-a-gps-tracker>